• Published April 1, 2024

 While formal change processes might be well understood, too many change leaders neglect the all-important human side of change equation.

-The most effective change leaders devoted considerable effort to engaging everyone involved in the change and remembering that people need time to adapt to change — no matter how fast-moving the change initiative.
+The most effective change leaders know that another key in how to lead change is devoting effort to engaging everyone involved in the change and remembering that people need time to adapt to change — no matter how fast-moving the change initiative — to combat change fatigue and encourage embracing change.
+And they exhibit these 3 crucial qualities of leading people:

 1. Support.